 SECURITIES SELECTION.
-The Portfolio Consultant may use the list of Securities or ETFs in its independent capacity as an investment adviser and distribute this information to various individuals and entities.
-The Portfolio Consultant may recommend to other clients or otherwise effect transactions in the Securities or ETFs held by the Trust.
-This may have an adverse effect on the prices of the Securities or ETFs.
-This also may have an impact on the price the Trust pays for the Securities or ETFs.
-The Portfolio Consultant also may issue reports or make recommendations on securities, which may include the Securities or ETFs in the Trust.
+The Portfolio Consultant may use the list of Securities in its independent capacity as an investment adviser and distribute this information to various individuals and entities.
+The Portfolio Consultant may recommend to other clients or otherwise effect transactions in the Securities held by the Trust.
+This may have an adverse effect on the prices of the Securities.
+This also may have an impact on the price the Trust pays for the Securities and the price received upon Unit redemptions or liquidation of the Securities.
+The Portfolio Consultant also may issue reports or make recommendations on securities, which may include the Securities in the Trust.
 Neither the Portfolio Consultant nor the Sponsor manages the Trust.
 Opinions expressed by the Portfolio Consultant are not necessarily those of the Sponsor, and may not actually come to pass.
 The Portfolio Consultant is being compensated for its portfolio consulting services, including selection of the Trust portfolio.